rekharchandran/Machine-Learning-using-Python/README.md

 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

 ### Information about the data

-We'll work with the Ecommerce Customers csv file from the company.
-It has Customer info, suchas Email, Address, and their color Avatar.
+ The csv file has customer information such as Email, Address, and their color Avatar.
 Then it also has numerical value columns:

 Avg.
 Session Length: Average session of in-store style advice sessions.
 Time on App: Average time spent on App in minutes